TITLE: Batman, Vol. 8: The Wedding

 1. What’s your refund policy?

 In an ill-conceived attempt to give Batman a wedding gift, Booster Gold and Skeets travel back in time to stop the murder of Thomas and Martha Wayne.
 The idea was to give Bruce an It’s A Wonderful Life moment, i.e. a chance to see what the world would be like without Batman.
 And indeed, the world is worse off for him being gone.
 Much worse.
 The nation of “Eurasia” is ruled by Ra’s al Ghul.
 The Penguin has become president of the United States.
 Selina Kyle is a serial killer who only speaks in meows.
 Gotham is infected by a “Joker” insanity plague.
-Meanwhile, Dick Grayson is a homicidal Batman, whose costume is covered by a litany of firearms and explosives.
+Meanwhile, Dick Grayson is a homicidal Batman whose costume is covered in firearms and explosives.
 When Booster finds himself trapped in this horrific reality he’s created, he has no choice but to try and…well, take back his gift.

 Perhaps the most prominent theme, of Tom King’s Batman run has been the question of whether or not Bruce can actually be happy.
 It’s a hell of an idea to explore.
 I get the sense that’s what “The Gift” is trying to do.
 Would Bruce be happier if his parents hadn’t been killed?
 And considering how the world looks without Batman, is everyone better off with him being unhappy, yet serving a greater good?